hyosung11/Launch-School/Courses/JS109/questions.md

   }
 }

-isArrayEmpty([]);
+isArrayEmpty([]); // line 9
 ```

 The code outputs `'Not Empty'`.
 This example illustrates truthiness in JavaScript.
+On line 1, the function `isArrayEmpty` is declared with the parameter `arr` and called on line 9 with an empty array `[]` passed as an argument.
+When the value of `arr` which is `[]` gets evaluated within the `if` statement it evaluates as true because `[]` is considered a truthy value in JavaScript.
+Thus, the first branch of the `if` statement executes and `'Not Empty'` is logged to the console.

 Here, function `isArrayEmpty` is declared on line 1 and invoked on line 10 with an empty array `[]` passed as an argument into the function.
-The `arr` variable, whose value is `[]`, is passed into the `if` statement and evaluates to true because an empty array is not a falsy value.
+The `arr` parameter passes the value of `[]` into the `if` statement and evaluates to true because an empty array is not a falsy value.
 Thus, the first branch of the `if` statement executes and `'Not Empty'` is logged to the console.

 ## 10. What does this code log and why?